My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 If you're serious about learning French, you will find that neither Rosetta Stone nor Babbel fully meets your needs.Â

-While these apps can help build basic vocabulary and grammar, they often fall short when it comes to developing real-world communication skills and providing structured, comprehensive learning paths.
+While these apps can help build basic vocabulary and grammar, they often fall short when it comes to developing real-world communication skills (language skills like speaking skills) and providing structured, comprehensive learning paths.

 Our programs are designed to take your French skills from zero to conversational fluency, without breaking the bank or requiring a major time commitment.